edzaga/sql-course/sql-course-en/lectures/week2/assignment2.rst

 ^^^^^^^^^^^

 * Create a database with the name “Assigment2”
-* Create 3 tables from de given database, with their respective attributes.
+* Create 3 tables from of given database, with their respective attributes.

 Choose the type of data which suits better each attribute, according to the provided values.